ZarehD/AspNetStatic/Readme.md

 /blog/articles/post1 | /blog/articles/post1.cshtml | /blog/articles/post1.html | /blog/articles/post1/index..html

+> [!Tip]
-> :bulb: The same rules apply when links in static files are updated to refer to other generated static pages.
+> The same rules apply when links in static files are updated to refer to other generated static pages.

+> [!Important]
-__IMPORTANT NOTE__: In ASP.NET Core, UrlHelper (and the asp-* tag helpers) generate link URIs based on the routing configuration of your app, so if you're using them, be sure to specify an appropriate value for `alwaysDefaultFile`, as shown below.
+In ASP.NET Core, UrlHelper (and the asp-* tag helpers) generate link URIs based on the routing configuration of your app, so if you're using them, be sure to specify an appropriate value for `alwaysDefaultFile`, as shown below.
 (NOTE: Specify the same value if/when configuring the fallback middleware).
 ```c#
 // Sample routes: /, /index, and /page
 //-------------------------------------